epan-utbm/topological_navigation/README.md

 # A High-level Implementation of Topological Navigation with ROS

+### How to launch it ?

+To launch the package you have to open 3 terminals:
+ 1. roscore
+ 2. roslaunch topological_navigation topological_navigation.launch
+ 3. rosrun topological_navigation send_data

 ### How it works ?
 The goal of this package is to define waypoints in your map via waypoints generator package [https://github.com/epan-utbm/waypoint_generator].